João Pedro Reginaldo

-João Pedro Reginaldo (born 14 March 2003) is a Brazilian professional footballer who plays as a left-back or centre-back for Ekstraklasa club Radomiak Radom.
+João Pedro Reginaldo (born 14 March 2003) is a Brazilian professional footballer who plays as a left-back or centre-back for K League 1 club Gwangju FC.

 Early life

 From Indaiatuba, in the state of São Paulo, he started playing football at the age of five years-old, at Mundo Bola school.
 He had spells at União Barbarense, Ponte Preta, Guarani and Red Bull Brasil before joining Juventude in 2017.

 Club career

 He spent two years at the Juventude academy, before moving to Athletico Paranaense in 2019 aged 16 years-old, initially on a two-year contract.

 He played for MLS Next Pro side Crown Legacy FC on loan in 2023, where he was named in the MLS NEXT Pro Best XI in 2023.
 He joined Charlotte FC ahead of the 2024 season, agreeing to a three-year contract with the option of a fourth.

 On 1 February 2025, he went on loan to Primeira Liga club Rio Ave in Portugal.

 On 5 July 2025, he joined Polish Ekstraklasa club Radomiak Radom on a three-year contract.
+On 24 June 2026, his contract was terminated by mutual consent.

+On 1 July 2026, he signed for K League 1 club Gwangju FC.